How to get the best deal

 - They're cheaper – Because you're not paying for a handset on top of your services, SIM only deals are always much cheaper

 - Shorter contracts – Most pay monthly handset deals will tie you in for two years or more so as to cut the considerable cost of the handset into smaller chunks.
-SIM only deals are 12 months maximum, with a great deal of them on 30-day rolling contract
+Deals are 12 months maximum, with a great deal of them on 30-day rolling contract

-- Wider choice of networks – All mobile providers offer SIM only, but not all of them offer deals with handsets.
-By choosing SIM only you widen the field of potential new providers
+- Wider choice of networks – All mobile providers offer SIM only, so by taking this route you widen the field of potential new providers

-- Maybe you want that ultra-high-end handset – If you really want the latest flagship phone from Apple or Samsung, a SIM only deal along with buying the handset outright is not the best way to do it.
+- Maybe you want that ultra-high-end handset – If you really want the latest flagship phone from Apple or Samsung, then just buying the handset and SIM outright might not be the best way.
 Unless you're Richy Rich, that is – in which case fill your boots

 How does SIM only work?

-There are two types of SIM only deal: Pay monthly, which is itself divided into 12-month contracts and one-month (30-day) rolling contracts.
+There are two types of deal: Pay monthly, which is itself divided into 12-month contracts and one-month (30-day) rolling contracts.
 And pay as you go, commonly abbreviated to 'PAYG'.

 You can pay by direct debit – Whether choosing a 30-day rolling contract or something more long term, a pay monthly SIM is a greater commitment to your provider than a free PAYG SIM, which you can pick up just about anywhere and dispose of whenever you please.
 For this reason, most pay monthly SIM deals will allow you to pay via direct debit